beshu-tech/readonlyrest-docs/elasticsearch.md

     ```yml
     readonlyrest:
         audit_collector: true
-        audit_serializer: "JavaCustomExtendingDefaultAuditLogSerializer" # when your serializer class is not in default package, you should use full class name here (eg. "tech.beshu.ror.audit.instances.QueryAuditLogSerializer")
+        audit_serializer: "JavaCustomAuditLogSerializer" # when your serializer class is not in default package, you should use full class name here (eg. "tech.beshu.ror.audit.instances.QueryAuditLogSerializer")
     ```

 3. Start elasticsearch (with ROR installed) and grep for:

     ```
-    [2017-11-09T09:42:51,260][INFO ][t.b.r.r.SerializationTool] Using custom serializer: JavaCustomExtendingDefaultAuditLogSerializer
+    [2017-11-09T09:42:51,260][INFO ][t.b.r.r.SerializationTool] Using custom serializer: JavaCustomAuditLogSerializer
     ```

 ### Troubleshooting